back to Axiomatic Language Home Page

 1. Introduction

-The software engineering assumption for this webpage is that programming time is roughly the same per line of code, regardless of language level.
-So, if a C language program for a problem is tyically 1/3 the size of an assembly language program for the same problem, then we would expect the programmer productivity with C to be roughly 3 times greater.
+The software engineering assumption for this project is that programming time is roughly the same per line of (non-comment) code, regardless of language level.
+So, if a C language program for a problem is typically 1/3 the size of an assembly language program for the same problem (ignoring comment lines), we would expect programmer productivity in C to be roughly 3 times greater.

-Another assumption for this webpage is that the automatic transformation of axiomatic language specifications to efficient programs for problems like this can eventually be achieved.
-Thus, this currently-unexecutable specification can be considered an actual solution to this programming problem.
+Another assumption for this project is that the automatic transformation of axiomatic language specifications to efficient programs for problems like this can eventually be achieved.
+Thus, this currently-unexecutable specification can be considered an actual solution to the phonecode problem.

-Section 2 surveys the claims and evidence for the idea that a programming language that enables shorter source programs leads to correspondingly shorter programming time and thus greater programmer productivity.
-Section 3 defines the phonecode problem.
-Section 4 gives an axiomatic language specification for the phonecode problem.
-Section 5 gives an expanded, tutorial version of the specification with additional comments inserted to help explain the details.
+Section 2 talks about claims and evidence for the idea that a higher-level programming language that enables shorter source programs leads to shorter programming time and thus greater programmer productivity.
+Section 3 defines the phonecode problem and section 4 gives an axiomatic language specification for that problem.
+Section 5 gives an expanded, tutorial version of the phonecode specification with additional comments inserted to help explain the details.
 Finally, section 6 gives some concluding comments and dicusses future work.

 3. The Phonecode Problem